 ground surface should slope or drain to a common low

-point, where water can drain by gravity through the
+point, where water can drain freely by gravity through the

 foundation wall or under the footer to an outside

 drainage ditch or swale.
 Outside surface water should not

 be allowed to back up into the crawl space through this

 drain.
 The discharge end(s) should be protected from crushing or blocking to ensure drainage.

 In older houses where any of the above